JesusGarciaValadez/UnityRenderStreamingWebApp/README.md

 # UnityRenderStreamingWebApp

-This web app it's for receive the transmition of a (unity app)[https://github.com/JesusGarciaValadez/RenderStreamingHDRP/tree/main/RenderStreamingHDRP/Build/RenderStreamingHDRP.app/Contents] through WebRTC signal.
+This web app it's for receive the transmition of a (Unity Render Streaming app)[https://github.com/JesusGarciaValadez/UnityRenderStreaming] through WebRTC signal.

 # Install packages